Beamanator/Just-To-Learn/css/README.md

     - testing out a cool app that easily helps you make css animations!
 1. pseudoselectors
     - demonstrates some cool css pseudoselectors
+1. pure-css-cube-rotate-on-hover
+    - cool css animation with NO javascript - from https://codepen.io/Simentesempre/pen/XJovZx